Deployment Guide

 1.2.
 Resource recommendations for deploying on OpenShift Copy linkLink copied to clipboard!

 For example, if you upload 10,000 SBOM documents, with an average document size of 500 KB, your initial object storage size is 5 GB.
-Over the next year, you create new SBOM documents, or update your existing SBOM documents 100 times a day, then you can estimate your object storage growth.
+Over the next year, if you create or update SBOM documents 100 times daily, you can estimate resulting object storage growth requirements.
 In this example, you can plan on a growth in storage of 18.25 GB over the next year.
 Adding in some buffer, say 20%, your estimated total object storage allocation would be roughly 28 GB.

 Here are the baseline CPU, memory, and storage resources you can start with: